 - The MTD for VIP152 was defined as 30 mg based on collective safety data.
 Three subjects in the 30-mg cohort were not considered evaluable for determination of dose-limiting toxicity due to the following reasons: one patient missed a dose in the first cycle due to an unrelated serious adverse event (SAE Dyspnea in the context of disease progression); one patient dropped out due to early progression, and one patient with DLBCL developed Grade 3 neutropenia on C1D12 for which drug administration was delayed 2 days and G-CSF was administered, neutrophils recovered to normal and patient continued treatment with a reduced dose of 22.5 mg.
 Since G-CSF was administered the patient was considered not evaluable for DLT assessment. - Neutropenia is an on-target effect of PTEFb inhibition and is manageable with dose-reductions and/or growth factor support.
 Six patients required dose reductions due to neutropenia.
+Neutropenia is the presence of abnormally few neutrophils in the blood, leading to increased susceptibility to infection.
+It is an undesirable side effect of some cancer treatments.
 Seven patients received granulocyte colony-stimulating factor (i.e., growth factor support).
 No patients withdrew from the study due to drug-related toxicity.